 Believed to be one of the oldest breeds of horses that exist, the Akhal-Teke is immensely popular for their eye-catching metallic sheen.
 A genetic mutation known as a “dilution gene” is actually responsible for the breed’s extraordinary shiny coat, which has helped earned its nickname as “Golden Horses.”
 They are known to adapt to extreme climatic conditions and have a reputation for possessing three characteristics, namely speed, endurance, and diligence.

 It’s widely perceived that the tribes of Turkmenistan selectively bred these horses to refine their physical and aesthetic characteristics.
 In the past, this breed was used in wars and races.
-Up and until this day, Akhal-Tekes are depicted on the official coat of arms and on banknotes that are made and issued within Turkmenistan.
+To this day, Akhal-Tekes are depicted on the official coat of arms and on banknotes that are made and issued within Turkmenistan.
 Additionally, the species is listed as “threatened” on the Conservancy’s Conservation Priority List (CPL).

 2. Curly Horse

 Known for their uniquely distinctive curly coat, the curlies are often referred to as Bashkir Curlies, American Bashkir Curlies, and North American Curly Horses.

 The curlies are known for their calm and gentle personality.
 The origins of this horse breed has remained one of the greatest mysteries in the horse world, claims Carol Ann Baldwin, a board member of the American Bashkir Curly Horse Registry, according to Equitrekking.

 “Research done at UC Davis was able to identify that some of the genetic markers of the Curly can be traced to the distinct breeds of the Quarter Horse and the Morgan,” Carol said.
 “Other rare and unusual Curly horse traits that emerged from the UC research are found only in feral horses or in those breeds based on the feral herds.”